 - Elimination Periods of 0, 30, 60, 90, 180 and 365 days

 - Security Benefit for Uninsurable Spouse/Partner

 The "Custom Solution" series includes a unique inflation "buy-up" option, which can increase the power of your benefits, perhaps just before you may need them.
-Every year, on the anniversary of your policy, you can choose to increase the inflation percentage, without evidence of insurability.
-You can exercise this option for 20 years or to age 74, whichever comes first, as long as you are not on claim at the time.
+Every year, on the anniversary of your policy, you can choose to increase the inflation percentage without evidence of insurability.
+You can exercise this option for 20 years or to age 74, whichever comes first, as long as you are not receiving benefits at the time.

 Another Key Benefit

 You can receive benefits anywhere in the United States and U.S. territories, Canada, the United Kingdom, and up to one year in any other foreign country.

 If you own a Mutual of Omaha Long-Term Care policy and seek help submitting a claim, LTC NEWS offers free - no-obligation assistance - including help finding quality caregivers and facilities.
 Since most agents have little or no experience in this area, this assistance can be beneficial for the entire family - Filing a Long-Term Care Insurance Claim | LTC News

 Federal Regulation and Consumer Protections